-No, this isn’t a photo taken at the Mac Store.
-This is actually a still from the “Godfather of Zombiedom George A. Romero’s Dawn of the Dead, but it’s no accident that it’s reminiscent of those harrowing Black Fridays and doorbuster sales.
-They trudge through desolated cities aimlessly with that blank soulless stare that you either get from being bitten from the infected or staring at your computer for too long.
-With the release of World War Z yesterday, it got me thinking — what is it with our obsession with zombies, from the films, shows, literary mashups, zombie walks and zombie pub crawls?
+No, that photo above wasn't taken at the Mac Store.
+This is actually a still from the "Godfather of Zombiedom" George A. Romero's Dawn of the Dead, but it's no accident that it's reminiscent of those harrowing Black Fridays and doorbuster sales.
+They trudge through desolated cities aimlessly with that blank soulless stare that you get from either being bitten by the infected or staring at your computer for too long.
+With the release of World War Z yesterday, it got me thinking -- what is it with our obsession with zombies, from the films, shows, literary mashups, zombie walks and zombie pub crawls?
 What do they represent in film, and why have we chosen to love them instead of hate them?

 Zombie flicks have been around for roughly 80 years with the release of Victor Halperin's White Zombie (1932).
 They've gone by many different names throughout history, like "the living dead," "the undead", recently "the walking dead", and as Ed Wood called them in Plan 9 from Outer Space, "ghouls".
 It took decades for this subgenre of horror film to become popular, and it wasn't really until Romero's Night of the Living Dead (1968) that a zombie film saw success at the box office.
 And because of this film, a lot of the foundation of the contemporary zombie flick was laid: hordes of mindless humans, either infected by a virus, spore, radiation, or bite, overtaking humanity with their insatiable appetite for destruction and human flesh.